7 facts you might not have known about PFAS

 How do I know if a product contains PFAS?

-• To minimize PFAS intake through diet, it is important to be aware of potential sources of contamination.
-Besides avoiding fish and seafood from polluted lakes, especially in Sweden where crayfish are known to have high PFAS levels, you should also consider the following:
+• To minimize PFAS intake through food, it is important to be aware of potential sources of contamination.
+Besides avoiding fish and shellfish from polluted lakes, especially in Sweden where crayfish are known to have high PFAS levels, you should also consider the following:

 • Limit consumption of processed foods, as packaging materials may contain PFAS.

-• Reduce intake of conventionally grown produce that may be exposed to PFAS-contaminated soil or water.
+• Reduce intake of conventionally grown products that may be exposed to PFAS-contaminated soil or water.

-• Check for advice on local and imported seafood because water bodies worldwide can be contaminated with PFAS.
+• Check for advice on local and imported shellfish, as waterways worldwide can be polluted with PFAS.

-• Be careful with meat and dairy products, as animals can accumulate PFAS from their environment and feed.
+• Be cautious with meat and dairy products, as animals can accumulate PFAS from their environment and feed.

 • Most water-repellent agents.

-• Water- and weather-resistant garments and functional clothing containing PFAS.
+• Water- and weather-resistant garments and functional clothing that contain PFAS.

 • Many types of ski wax.

-• Take-away cardboard containers where you can see how the oil "beads".
+• Take-away containers made of cardboard where you can see how the oil "beads" up.

 • Elevated cholesterol levels